-The 2007 First Novel Prize (then called the John Sargent, Sr. First Novel Prize) was awarded to Junot Díaz for his debut novel The Brief Wondrous Life of Oscar Wao (Riverhead/Penguin).
+The Center for Fiction 2007 First Novel Prize (then called the John Sargent, Sr. First Novel Prize) was awarded to Junot Díaz for his debut novel The Brief Wondrous Life of Oscar Wao (Riverhead/Penguin).
 Read about The Brief Wondrous Life of Oscar Wao below and browse 2007’s shortlisted titles.

 - The Brief Wondrous Life of Oscar Wao by Junot Díaz (Riverhead/Penguin)